-Influenza, or flu, is a respiratory illness that is caused by a virus.
-Flu is highly contagious and is usually spread by the coughs and sneezes of a person who is infected.
+Influenza, or flu, is a respiratory illness caused by a virus.
+Flu is highly contagious and is usually spread by the coughs and sneezes of an infected person.

 Contents of this article:

 Here are some key points about flu.
 More detail and supporting information is in the main article.

 - Antibiotics cannot be used to treat flu

 - Approximately 5-20 percent of Americans will develop flu

 - Experts agree that the best way to prevent flu is to get vaccinated each year

 - The flu vaccine is not suitable for certain groups of people, such as those who have a severe allergy to chicken eggs

 Symptoms of flu